chains-project/bacardi/results/results_baseline_cot/qwen-qwen2.5-32b-instruct/ea03f6488449fcfe8cd0a678b4c64891e1427a32/patches/patch1/responses/RedisGraphPipeline.java_response.txt

      * @return a response which builds the result set with the query answer.
      */
     Response<ResultSet> readOnlyQuery(String graphId, String query);

     /**
-     * Execute a Cypher query with timeout.
-     * @param graphId a graph to perform the query on
-     * @param query Cypher query
-     * @param timeout
-     * @return a response which builds the result set with the query answer.
-     */
-    Response<ResultSet> query(String graphId, String query, long timeout);

-    /**
-     * Executes a cypher read-only query with timeout.
-     * @param graphId a graph to perform the query on
-     * @param query Cypher query
-     * @param timeout
-     * @return a response which builds the result set with the query answer.
-     */
-    Response<ResultSet> readOnlyQuery(String graphId, String query, long timeout);

-    /**
      * Executes a cypher query with parameters.